 Squire’s accident forced them to cancel a headlining spot at the 25th Glastonbury Festival, which would have been their first concert in the UK in five years.

-In the spring of 1996, John Squire announced that he was leaving the band he had founded in order to form a new, more active band.
+In the spring of 1996, John Squire announced that he was leaving the band he had founded to form a new, more active band.

 Alan ‘Reni‘ Wren